Danny Kaye: Early life and education

 Kaye's first break came in 1933 when he joined the Three Terpsichoreans, a vaudeville dance act.
 They opened in Utica, New York, where he used the stage name Danny Kaye for the first time.
 The act toured the United States and in Asia with the show La Vie Paree.
 The troupe left for a six-month tour of Asia on February 8, 1934.
 During its stay in Osaka, Japan, a typhoon hit the city.
 The troupe's hotel suffered heavy damage.
 The strong wind hurled a piece of the hotel's cornice into Kaye's room.
 By evening's performance time, the city was in the grip of the storm.
 With no power, the audience became restless and nervous.
 To calm them, Kaye went on stage holding a flashlight to illuminate his face and sang every song he could recall as loudly as he was able.

 The experience of trying to entertain audiences who did not speak English inspired him to do the pantomime gestures, songs, and facial expressions that eventually made his reputation.
 Sometimes, he found them necessary when ordering a meal.
 Kaye's daughter Dena relates a story her father told about being in a restaurant in China and trying to order chicken.
 Kaye flapped his arms and clucked, giving the waiter an imitation of a chicken.
 The waiter nodded in understanding, bringing Kaye two eggs.
 His interest in cooking began on the tour.

 Jobs were in short supply when Kaye returned to the United States, and he struggled for bookings.
 One job was working in a burlesque revue with fan dancer Sally Rand.
 After the dancer dropped a fan while trying to chase away a fly, Kaye was hired to watch the fans, so they were always held in front of her.
+By 1937 he was working in the Catskills under the name Danny Kolbin.